 The case was discovered after the ship visited Aleutian Island on her first cruise of the season from Port Homer.
 The vessel let travelers off Saturday morning.
 6 of them stayed onboard for the return sailing to Homer.

 The situation marks the first Coronavirus case on Alaska's ferry system.
 Currently, public-health workers are tracing the infected crew contacts to see who else might have been exposed, the state Department of Transportation and Public Facilities revealed.
 Officials said the crew member was a female Alaska resident from Homer.

 The state Division of Public Health identified 16 close contacts, all of which crew members, state officials said.
-The infected crew reportedly did not come into contact with travellers.
-It was not immediately clear if the other crew identified as close contacts had contact with travellers.
+The infected crew reportedly did not come into contact with travelers.
+It was not immediately clear if the other crew identified as close contacts had contact with travelers.

 The ferry left Homer on Tuesday and made calls at a string of communities on Kodiak Island as well as down the Alaska Peninsula prior to arriving in Dutch Harbor in the Aleutian Islands on Saturday.